 Although, under the EYFS, we are only required to have one designated lead for safeguarding, for best practice and to ensure cover at all times, we have two/three designated leads in place.
 This enables safeguarding to stay high on our priorities at all times.
 There will always be at least one designated lead on duty at all times our provision is open.
 This will ensure that prompt action can be taken if concerns are raised.

-The Designated Safeguarding Leads (DSL) at the nursery are Rachel Holmes and Ashleigh Wells, and the Deputy Safeguarding Lead, Marzena Monit.
+The Designated Safeguarding Leads (DSL) at the nursery is Rachel Holmes and the Deputy Safeguarding Lead, Marzena Monit.

 - We provide adequate and appropriate staffing resources to meet the needs of all children